-On December 9, 2010, President Barack Obama signed into law the Telework Enhancement Act, which created more opportunities for federal employees to work remotely.
+On December 9, 2010, President Barack Obama signed into law the Telework Enhancement Act, which created more opportunities for federal employees to work remotely or work from home.
 Congressman John Sarbanes of Maryland, who introduced the bill in 2009, said the legislation would bring many benefits, such as helping the government prepare for unexpected events, while also saving taxpayer money.

 “Telework has a positive impact on productivity, quality of life and the environment,” Sarbanes said at the time.
 “If fully integrated, it can save taxpayers money by increasing efficiency, reducing federal office space and improving employee retention.”